Research Funding and Endowments

 - Award Details

 Currently enrolled GW students are eligible to apply.
-Funds may be used for travel, living expenses, research assistance and other expenses related to field research; they cannot be used for tuition, equipment, or fees.
+Funds may be used for travel, living expenses, research assistance and other expenses related to field research (including ethnographic, museum, or lab research); they cannot be used for tuition, equipment, or fees.
+If an applicant intends to participate in a field school, the Cotlow award can only be requested for costs related to travel and independent research while in attendance, not tuition.

-Most awards are between $400 and $1,800.
-Grant recipients are required to present highlights of their findings at a departmental student conference or at another venue approved by their mentor.
+Awards range from the low hundreds and normally do not exceed $1,800.
+We seek to fund as many applicants as possible, so careful budgeting is welcome.
+Grant recipients are required to present highlights of their findings at a departmental conference, program seminar, or at another venue approved by their mentor.

 - How to Apply

-To prepare a strong proposal, it is important to work with a faculty mentor or advisor in the Anthropology Department.
-This is particularly true for undergraduates, since their faculty advisor has to endorse their proposal for consideration.
+It is required to work with a faculty mentor or advisor in the Anthropology Department to prepare the application.
+A faculty advisor’s name who has endorsed the proposal must be provided with the application for it to receive full consideration.
 All our core faculty members are available for consultation about the process.

 Although some people have received two Cotlow awards, preference is given to applicants who have not already received funding.
 Among doctoral student applicants, preference is also given to those who have not yet advanced to candidacy with the intent that Cotlow awards may assist in completing pilot fieldwork or data collection.
-Awards are not given to undergraduate seniors unless they are continuing enrollment in one of our Masters programs for the next year.
+Awards are normally not given to applicants in the terminal year of their program.
+Awards for undergraduate seniors may only be considered if they are continuing enrollment in one of our Masters programs for the next year.

 Proposals are due the first Friday in February.
-Fill out and submit the application form (PDF) and email it to [email protected] or if a current student, fill out the form sent by department staff to your emails.
+Fill the application form, which will be sent by the department administrator via email early in the spring semester.
 If you have received a previous Cotlow award, please include a statement in your current application reporting the results of previous Cotlow support.
 Awardees are announced in March.

 - History